khalid-hussain/shaheen/chap8.md

 then the advantage would be that it will give us more time to prepare and Ferdinand would also have his attention divided on two fronts."

-After meeting Abul Hassan as Badr Bin Mughira was leaving the Al-Hamra Palace, a slave girl handed him a slip of paper.
+After meeting Abul Hassan as Badr bin Mughira was leaving the Al-Hamra Palace, a slave girl handed him a slip of paper.

-When Badr Bin Mughira opened the piece of paper, these words were written on
+When Badr bin Mughira opened the piece of paper, these words were written on
 it: "Congratulations on your victory...Rabia"

-For a few moments Badr Bin Mughira felt delightful heartbeats and a familiar face emerged in front his eyes.
-Badr Bin Mughira said to the slave girl, "Please thank her on my behalf and ask her to supplicate for me."
+For a few moments Badr bin Mughira felt delightful heartbeats and a familiar face emerged in front his eyes.
+Badr bin Mughira said to the slave girl, "Please thank her on my behalf and ask her to supplicate for me."

 In the evening she learned from her father that the Frontier Falcon had